charlescc9/RoboND-Kinematics-Project/writeup.md

 gripper end effector, splitting the problem into inverse position kinematics and inverse orientation kinematics.
 I used inverse position kinematics to calculate theta 1 - 3.
-To do this, I first calculated the wrist (reference frames 4, 5, and 6) positions by performing a rotation and translation from the gripper end effector:
+To do this, I first calculated the wrist (reference frames 4, 5, and 6) position by performing a rotation and translation from the gripper end effector:
 ```
 R = R.subs({'r': roll, 'p': pitch, 'y': yaw})